VelasquezTracy25/velasqueztracy25/README.md

 ### Hola, I'm Tracy! 👋

-I'm a fresh grad from Codeup, a 22-week career accelerator program in Texas.
+I'm a grad from Codeup, a 22-week career accelerator program in Texas.
 I am in love with backend development, but like to use my creativity and work on front-end for personal projects.
 I would love to connect to share tips and tricks with each other!

 I'm currently:
-- 🔭  working on an ecommerce site.
+- 🔭  working on a puzzle game
-- 🌱  sharpening my Java and soft skills.
+- 🌱  sharpening my Java and soft skills
-- 👯  looking to collaborate on frontend development.
+- 👯  looking to collaborate on frontend development and local projects

 How to reach me:
 - 📫  Email: velasqueztracy25@gmail.com